 Thus, between circumstance and inborn personality, Nixon became a tightly wound, tightly controlled boy, serious and driven.
 Naturally, he resented those to whom things came easy.
 He was very, very smart (and talented in other ways, including musically).
 But he couldn’t go away to the Ivy League for college, even though he could have gotten an academic scholarship—his parents couldn’t pay room and board, and they needed him at home helping with the store.
 So he went to local Whittier College, which he enjoyed, and which grounded him in California, but left him looking for, and hyper-sensitive to, the sneers of Ivy League types who looked down on him (most famously, Alger Hiss, who when he thought he was going to get away with his crimes publicly sneered at Nixon’s attending Whittier).

 Nixon, like most young men, matured in college.
 And he managed to then get a scholarship at Duke Law School, then new, matriculating in 1934, where he scrimped and worked odd jobs to get by, and still graduated third in his class (back before class ranking disappeared, killed by asinine federal “privacy” laws and a false egalitarianism).
 In both places, he showed his kindly side that has been forgotten, or rather suppressed in the interests of the morality play.
 “At law school he befriended a disabled young man, put him on his ticket in a student election, and carried him up granite steps to class.”
 There are many such stories, as well as stories of Nixon’s refusal to countenance racism, integrating teams and clubs of which he was a member.
 In 1946, in his first California campaign, “he accepted an honorary membership in a local NAACP chapter—no small gesture in an election where . . . the Ku Klux Klan was burning crosses in Los Angeles.”
-At a time the Democrats were mostly overtly racist, and many Republicans not much better, Nixon was consistently not.
+At a time when the Democrats were mostly overtly racist, and many Republicans not much better, Nixon was consistently not.
 Doubtless many more examples of Nixon’s virtue have been lost to history.
 If Nixon had been a Kennedy, or any kind of Democrat, all these stories would be well-known, and recited endlessly to burnish his image.
-As is its, very few people know a single one of these stories.
+As is is, very few people know a single one of these stories.
 They are forgotten, or rather memory-holed.

 But even as a top graduate, Nixon got no offers from Wall Street law firms (who, as they now like to forget, were until the 1970s only hiring the right type of people, meaning no Jews or African Americans, or unpolished California bumpkins), reinforcing his feeling of being an outsider.
 So he took a job as a generalist lawyer at a Whittier law firm.
 He was unhappy, as any young man would be who, seeming like he was on the road to success, instead at age twenty-four, looked like he had failed to launch.
 Still, he moved on with life, pursuing, in his stolid and determined way, Patricia Ryan, marrying her in 1940.
 Despite his Quaker background (though his own belief had lapsed into a vague Deism, where it stayed), and that he could have avoided the draft through various deferments, he enlisted and was made a naval officer.
 By 1943 he was serving in the South Pacific.
 “By all accounts, he served ably and was popular with his men.”
 Nixon insisted on being sent to the front lines, and was repeatedly in danger of death (from shelling, mostly—he wasn’t a Marine, killing Japanese in the jungle).
 He made it home safely, and, encouraged by local backers, began his political career.